smapiot/piral/src/converters/piral-ng/README.md

 }
 ```

-Besides the usual imports the explicit import of the `@angular/compiler` package may be necessary.
+Besides the usual imports, the explicit import of the `@angular/compiler` package may be necessary.
 TypeScript has to be higher than 4.8 (4.9 or later).

 So include in your app shell as preamble: